ColinKennedy/ways/docs/contributing.rst

 Plugins
 +++++++

-In the ways.plugin file, you'll find a couple very basic classes for plugins.
+In the :class:`ways.base.plugin` file, you'll find a couple very basic classes for plugins.

 Context objects are built out of plugins.
 There's not much to say about plugins other than they're basically classes that wrap around a dict that the user